 For drivers in areas prone to flash flooding or heavy downpours, it’s essential to be aware that even small puddles of standing water can cause hydroplaning if traveling at higher speeds.
 So it pays to be especially vigilant when behind the wheel during these times.
 In addition, ensure that your vehicle’s tires have good tread depth (4/32 or greater).
 As your tires wear down over time, their ability to displace water diminishes significantly -increasing the risk of hydroplaning and reducing overall traction levels.

-Please see traction below:
+Please see the traction below:

 If you encounter hydroplaning while driving, remember not to panic!
 Instead, focus on keeping your car pointing straight ahead – resisting any temptation you may have to turn sharply – while lightly pumping your brakes until you regain control over your vehicle’s trajectory again.
-Additionally, slowing down before to entering areas where standing water appears is always recommended to reduce your chances of falling victim to this dangerous driving condition.
+Additionally, slowing down before entering areas where standing water appears is always recommended to reduce your chances of falling victim to this dangerous driving condition.

 Does Insurance Cover Hydroplaning?